ory/elements/README.md

 - Reduces time to add complex auth flows to your customer experience, including multi-factor authentication and account recovery.
 - Customizable, themeable, and replaceable components.
-- Works with the React ecosystem (NextJS, React SPA).
+- Works with the React ecosystem (Next.js, plain React).
 - Dynamically adapts the user interface to your Ory identity schema, sign-in and flow configuration.